-All pupils study Spanish, Latin and either French or German before making their subject choices for GCSE.
-Ancient Greek is offered from Year 10.
+Pupils study one MFL in Year 7 and two in Year 8 before making a choice in Year 9.
 Both the Modern Languages and the Classics department arrange a full programme of visits.

-Computing is taught to every pupil in Years 7, 8 and 9 in one specialist, networked laboratory or in normal classrooms using iPads, before becoming a GCSE option in Year 10 and an A level option in the Sixth Form.
+Computing is taught to every pupil in Years 7 and 8 and is an option in Year 9, GCSE option in Year 10 and an A level option in Year 12.
 All pupils use iPads and / or Chromebooks in addition to desktop iMacs to support their learning.
 As pupils go up the school there is an increasing programme of cross-curricular ICT delivery, encouraging pupils to see their skills as tools to a further end.